· winning · 3 min read

 I wanted to take one of my weakest skills—memorization—and attack it head-on.

-I wanted to prove that I could conquer a language as notoriously difficult as Japanese.
+I wanted to prove to myself that I could conquer a language as notoriously difficult as Japanese.

 If I could do that, what else could I do?
 Spanish?
 Chinese?
 Biology?
 Maybe even push my strengths in math and synthesis further?